0mar/telegram-alert/README.md

 The first time you run alert, it asks for a token.
 You can find this token in your conversation with the BotFather.
 It looks like `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11` and if you supply it to the script, it will be stored in the file `~/.telegram_token` for future use.

-Keep the token private, it acts like the password to your bot.
+Keep the token private, it acts like a password to your bot.

 After obtaining the token, it will fetch the chat ID of the conversation you started with the bot.
 Upon success, this ID will be stored in `~/.telegram_chat_id`.
 If you have not conversed with the bot, it will not be able to find this chat ID.